 Detroit Electric started building electric cars in 1907, then took a 74-year break.
 Now, the company is back with what it calls “the world’s fastest pure-electric production car.”

 The SP:01 should look familiar because it’s based on the Lotus Elise, just like a certain other electric sports car we can think of: the defunct Tesla Roadster.
 The choice isn’t too surprising: Detroit Electric patron Albert Lam used to be CEO of Lotus Engineering Group, and Executive Director of Lotus Cars’ British division.

 Like the Elise, the SP:01 is mid-engined, with an electric motor producing 200 horsepower and 165 pound-feet of torque replacing the gasoline line-four.
-It’s powered by two 37-kWh lithium-polymer batteries.
+It’s powered by a 37-kWh lithium-ion battery pack.

 Interestingly, Detroit Electric will offer transmissions with multiple gears.
 Tesla eventually gave up on that approach because its electric motors’ vast torque tended to break transmissions, and said torque means shifting gears isn’t necessary anyway.

 However, Detroit Electric will offer a choice of four or five-speed manual transmissions, or a two-speed automatic.

 The Tesla Roadster made more power in its final Sport iteration (299 hp, 295 lb-ft) but, at roughly 2,400 pounds, the SP:01 is lighter.